AdobeDocs/campaign-standard.en/help/channels/using/transactional-message-permission.md

 1. Once added, click **Save**.

-Users added to this **[!UICONTROL Security group]** can now access, create, and publish Transactional events and messages.
+Users added to this **[!UICONTROL Security group]** can now access, create, and publish transactional events and messages.

 ## Duplicate transactional events {#duplicate-transactional-events}

 A user with the **Administrator** security group<!--([Functional administrators](../../administration/using/users-management.md#functional-administrators)?)--> can now duplicate an event configuration if the event has been published.

-Moreover, non-administrator users with the **MC user** role can also access event configurations, but their permission is determined by the **Organizational unit** of the current user and the **Organizational unit** of the event configuration's creator.
-If the user's **Organizational unit** and the creator's **Organizational unit** are in the same **Organizational unit** hierarchy, duplication is allowed.
+Moreover, non-administrator users with the **MC user** role can now access event configurations, but their permission to duplicate is determined by the **Organizational unit** they belong to.
+If the current user and the user who created the event belong to the same organizational unit hierarchy, duplication is allowed.

-For example:
+For example, if a user belonging to the 'France Sales' organizational unit creates an event configuration:

-* If an event configuration is created by a user whose **Organizational unit** is 'France Sales', another user whose **Organizational unit** is 'Paris Sales' will be able to duplicate the event configuration as 'Paris Sales' is part of the 'France Sales' **Organizational unit**.
+* Another user whose organizational unit is 'Paris Sales' will be able to duplicate this event, because 'Paris Sales' is part of the 'France Sales' organizational unit.

-* However, a user whose **Organizational unit** is 'San Francisco Sales' will not be able to do so as 'San Francisco Sales' is under the 'US Sales' **Organizational unit**, which is separate from the 'France Sales' **Organizational unit**.
+* However, a user whose organizational unit is 'San Francisco Sales' will not be able to do so, because 'San Francisco Sales' is under the 'US Sales' organizational unit, which is separate from the 'France Sales' organizational unit.

 ## Impacts {#impacts}